 The 8 Ball Mk II was slightly damaged on this mission.
 Navigator 1st Lieutenant Joseph Strickland reported, “A 20 mm shell cut my flying boot almost in half. . .
 I believe it was as good bombing as we have done.
 Never saw so many fighters in my life.
 Both ours and the Germans.”

-Also on board The 8 Ball Mk II was Captain William Clark Gable, United States Army Air Corps.
+Also on board The 8 Ball Mk II was Captain William Clark Gable, Air Corps, United States Army.
 After his wife, Carole Lombard, had been killed in an airliner crash, 16 January 1942, the world-famous movie actor enlisted in the U.S. Army Air Corps, intending to become an aerial gunner on a bomber.
 Soon after enlisting, though, he was sent to Officer Candidate School and after graduating was commissioned a second lieutenant.

-General Henry H. Arnold assigned Lieutenant Gable to make a recruiting film about gunners in combat.
+Lieutenant General Henry H. Arnold, Commanding General, U.S. Army Air Forces, assigned Lieutenant Gable to make a recruiting film about gunners in combat.
 Gable was then sent to aerial gunnery school and following that, to photography training.
 He was placed in command of a 6-man film unit and assigned to the 351st Bombardment Group (Heavy) as they went through training and were sent on to the 8th Air Force England.

 Clark Gable, now a captain, wanted to film aboard a bomber with a highly experienced combat crew, so both he and his group commander, Lieutenant Colonel Hatcher, flew with Captain Calhoun’s crew.

 Colonel William Rodwell Calhoun, Jr., United States Air Force, was born at Birmingham, Alabama, 10 November 1919.
-He was the son of William R. Calhoun, a proof reader, and Mabel L. Ferguson Calhoun.
+He was the son of William R. Calhoun, a proof reader, and Mabel Lee Ferguson Calhoun.
 He graduated from Howard University, Birmingham, Alabama (now, Samford University) in 1941 with an A.B.
 (Bachelor of Arts) degree.